 Along with an understanding of data and data science, data product managers:

-- Have a plan for how data generated by a product will be used to improve that product—algorithmically or otherwise—over time, and why this creates a defensible moat to increase the product’s chances of long-term success
+- Have a plan for how data generated by a product will be used to improve the product over time and why this creates the product’s chances of long-term success

-- Understand the technological infrastructure involved in building products and know the type of infrastructure needed to support products
+- Understand the technological infrastructure involved in building products and know the type of framework needed to support products

 - Take on the role of translating requirements among data scientists, engineers, designers, marketers and other product managers